sidthesloth92/vsc_svg_snippets/README.md

 # README
-## Visual Studio Code SVG Snippets Extension
+## Visual Studio Code Extension - SVG Snippets

 This extension provides the standard SVG code snippets used in all web applications.
 This saves you a lot of typing involved while writing SVG elements